lifwanian/how-to-build-an-ios-messaging-app/en/about_sample_project.md

 ## Features

-This project has 4 features for general chat and messaging.
+The project has 4 features for general chat and messaging.

 * Open chat
 * 1-on-1 messaging